shihabict/shihabict/README.md

 - 📫 Reach me **shihabuddin.ict@gmail.com**

-- ⚡ I'm found of travelling,i also love to spend time with my family.
+- ⚡ I'm fond of traveling, I also love to spend time with my family.

 ## 🚀 Languages and Tools: